Philip1806/blublog/README.md

 - Logs.
 They are Errors, Alerts, Info, Visits and Bots visits.
 - Maintenance mode.

+8. API
+Simple API for getting posts, categories, comments, tags and others.
+It's a public API, so for actions requiring authorization, you will need to use the panel.
+You can write your own custom api calls for your theme.

 ## Design Customization
 Creating your own desing/theme for BLUblog is easy.
 Look at the documentation. (still not made) Basically, you put your theme files (blade.php) in here: \resources\views\vendor\blublog\your_theme_name and from setting page change theme field from "blublog" to "your_theme_name".